Carbon Deposition: How Geospatial Data Solutions Empower Organizations to neutralize their footprint

 3. Monitoring and Reporting: Transparent reporting is critical for both compliance and stakeholder trust.
 Geospatial monitoring solutions provide real-time data visualizations, such as carbon maps and dashboards, to communicate progress effectively.
 These tools also support regulatory reporting requirements, ensuring organizations meet international standards like FLAG and the Paris Agreement.

 4. Risk Management: Geospatial technology empowers organizations to anticipate and address risks to carbon sinks, such as deforestation, wildfires, and land degradation.
-By combining climate models with geospatial data, businesses can take proactive steps to protect their investments in carbon deposition.
+By combining climate models with geospatial data, businesses can take proactive steps to protect their investments in carbon sequestration.

-Carbon Deposition and Regulatory Frameworks
+Carbon Sequestration and Regulatory Frameworks

 FLAG Regulation: Focused on land use and greenhouse gas reduction, FLAG provides a framework to measure and manage emissions and sequestration.

 Deforestation Regulation: This regulation mandates deforestation-free supply chains, emphasizing the critical role of preserving and enhancing carbon-rich ecosystems.
-Geospatial tools serve a dual purpose: verifying compliance and optimizing carbon deposition within supply chains.
+Geospatial tools serve a dual purpose: verifying compliance and optimizing carbon sequestration within supply chains.
 [European Commission, 2023].

 Case Study Umicore: Natural Buffer Zones in practice